 Tondano is not dominant in any domains of use, and is rarely used in everyday communication such as in workplaces, markets, or in the home.
 The last domain in which Tondano use remained strong was traditional agricultural work.
-However, with almost all remaining fluent
+However, with almost all remaining fluent Tondano speakers now aged 50 years and above, this situation is changing as speakers cease working in the fields.
+In contemporary society the language has little more than a token role in certain cultural settings such as church services, weddings, or occasionally speech contests in which people read from pre-prepared texts.

-11 dobes.mpi.nl/projects/teop/
+15 dobes.mpi.nl/projects/teop/

-12 dictionaria.clld.org/contributions/teop#twords
+16 dictionaria.clld.org/contributions/teop#twords